Rheumatrex (methotrexate)

 What Is Methotrexate?

 Methotrexate is a drug with dual functions.
-It suppresses the immune system and treats autoimmune disorders like rheumatoid arthritis, in which the immune system mistakenly attacks the joints.
+It suppresses the immune system and treats autoimmune disorders, such as rheumatoid arthritis, in which the immune system mistakenly attacks the joints.

 Methotrexate is also a chemotherapeutic drug and can slow the growth of cancer cells and tumors.[1]

-First approved by the FDA in 1953, methotrexate has been tested and used for many indications.
-It is approved to treat rheumatoid arthritis and psoriasis, both immune system disorders.
+First approved by the U.S. Food and Drug Administration (FDA) in 1953, methotrexate has been tested and used for many indications.
+The FDA approved methotrexate to treat:[2]

-While it may not be approved for additional uses, doctors may sometimes prescribe methotrexate for other autoimmune disorders like Crohn’s disease, multiple sclerosis, and other cancers.[1]
+While it may not be approved for additional uses, doctors may sometimes prescribe methotrexate for off-label uses:[1]

+Treating mesothelioma is one potential off-label use for methotrexate.
 It has been tested in patients with mesothelioma and has so far been proven effective.
-Still, more research is needed to ensure it’s a good treatment for this cancer.[2]
+Still, more research is needed to ensure effectiveness and safety.[3]

 This antifolate action interrupts a reaction or chemical pathway in a cell and disrupts normal growth there.
 Methotrexate prevents DNA from being made in cancer cells, which stops cells from dividing and creating new cells, slowing the growth of a tumor.